"Junmai" - what' does that really mean?

-- Serve most Junmai and Tokubetsu Junmai sake warm or at room temperature.
+- Serve most Junmai and Tokubetsu Junmai sakes warm or at room temperature.
 For the best tasting experience, serve sake bottles labeled Junmai or Tokubetsu Junmai at room temperature (around 65-72°F) or warm (104°F).
 Warming your sake will amplify its nuanced umami flavors.

 - Serve Junmai Ginjo and Junmai Daiginjo type sake chilled.
 For the best tasting experience of Junmai Ginjo and Junmai Daiginjo, serve chilled (50-60°F) to enjoy the delicate aromas and fruitier characters.

 - Drink sake on its own or in cocktails.
 Junmai sake makes a fantastic base for cocktails.
-Reinvent classics or craft your own using sake's unique fruity, floral and savory notes.
+Reinvent classics or craft your own using sake's unique fruity, floral, and savory notes.

 Takara Junmai Sake

-Using Sacramento Valley-grown Calrose rice, fresh Sierra Nevada water and masterly cultivated koji, our Junmai sake brings a taste of Japan to your home.
+Using Sacramento Valley-grown Calrose rice, fresh Sierra Nevada water, and masterly cultivated koji, our Junmai sake brings a taste of Japan to your home.
 Select from our most popular Junmai products, including these bottles below.

 - Sho Chiku Bai Extra Dry: The extra-dry classic Junmai brings a crisp, gentle but firmly flavorful sake experience to your table.
-Fuller-bodied with medium acidity, it carries notes of toasted bread, Parmesan, almond and butter with a velvet, round mouthfeel.
+Fuller-bodied with medium acidity, it carries notes of toasted bread, Parmesan, almond, and butter with a velvet, round mouthfeel.

 - Sho Chiku Bai Organic Nama: This Nama-style, micro-filtered organic Junmai preserves the original bold, savory flavors at the heart of good sake.
 Untouched by heat, Nama-style Junmai presents an intense set of aromas and flavors hinting at roasted corn, cashew, banana bread and a dark chocolate finish.
 Savory and full-bodied, serve cool (50-60°F).

 - Sho Chiku Bai Shirakabegura Kimoto Junmai (produced in Japan): Kimoto-style Junmai is off-dry and creamy, offering yet another avenue of sake flavors to explore.
 The long, smooth finish rounds out characteristics of cream cheese, cornbread, vanilla, melon and sweet cream.
-Serve with pasta, risottos and marbled cuts of meat, or chill (around 50°F) and enjoy alone.
+Serve with pasta, risotto and marbled cuts of meat, or chill (around 50°F) and enjoy alone.